igij01/CS-180-Group-Project-001-2/update_log.md

   by the client and uses UserProfile as its field.
 It also has a process request method which basically abstract all the request besides login and register
 * _UserProfile_ which is responsible for user profile request

+<br><br>
+The Exception added are:

+* _IllegalRequestFormat_ when the request format is wrong
+* _IllegalParameter_ extends _IllegalRequestFormat_ when the parameters
+  number don't match or the parameter content is different from expected
+* _IllegalCharacter_ extends _IllegalRequestFormat_ when the request contains
+  Illegal character like comma when it's not allowed

 #### Notes